+Assessment Component Weighting

-Assessment component Weighting External assessment (3 hours) 75% Paper 1 (1 hour 15 minutes) Productive skills-writing (30 marks) 25% One writing task of 250-400 words from a choice of three, each from a different theme, choosing a text type from among those listed in the examination instructions.
-Paper 2 (1 hour 45 minutes) Receptive skills-separate sections for listening and reading (65 marks) 50% Listening comprehension (45 minutes) (25 marks) 25% Reading comprehension (1 hour) (40 marks) 25% Comprehension exercises on three audio passages and three written texts, drawn from all five themes.
-Internal assessment 25% This component is internally assessed by the teacher and externally moderated by the IB at the end of the course.
-Individual oral assessment A conversation with the teacher, based on a visual stimulus, followed by discussion based on an additional theme.
-(30 marks)
+External assessment 75%

+Paper 1 (1 hour 15 minutes) Productive skills-writing One writing task of 250-400 words from a choice of three, each from a different theme, choosing a text type from among those listed in the examination instructions.
+25%

+Paper 2 (1 hour 45 minutes)Receptive skills-separate sections for listening and reading (65 marks)Listening comprehension (45 minutes)Reading comprehension (1 hour)Comprehension exercises on three audio passages and three written texts,drawn from all five themes.
+50%

+Internal assessment 25%

+Individual oral assessment

+A conversation with the teacher, based on a visual stimulus, followed by discussion based on an additional theme.